Honors

 Make a Contribution

-Slack Award winner: Prof. Roxanne Springer, Duke University
+Slack Award winner: Prof. Calvin R. Howell, Duke University

 Nominees for and holders of APS Honors (prizes, awards, and fellowship) and official leadership positions are expected to meet standards of professional conduct and integrity as described in the APS Ethics Guidelines.
 Violations of these standards may disqualify people from consideration or lead to revocation of honors or removal from office.